-Davies, Sally Walter, "Teacher Bullies: a Factorial Analysis of Perceptions of Teachers' Bullying Behaviors" (2011).
-Electronic Theses and Dissertations.
-674. https://scholars.indianastate.edu/etds/674
+Davies, Sally Walter, "Teacher Bullies: A Factorial Analysis of Perceptions of Teachers' Bullying Behaviors" (2011).
+All-Inclusive List of Electronic Theses and Dissertations.
+2328. https://scholars.indianastate.edu/etds/2328

 This Dissertation is brought to you for free and open access by Sycamore Scholars.
-It has been accepted for inclusion in Electronic Theses and Dissertations by an authorized administrator of Sycamore Scholars.
+It has been accepted for inclusion in All-Inclusive List of Electronic Theses and Dissertations by an authorized administrator of Sycamore Scholars.
 For more information, please contact dana.swinford@indstate.edu.